Minivans & Carrier Vans in Fiji: What You Need to Know© FijiPocketGuide.com

 Carriers in Fiji

-An iconic sight on Fiji’s roads, carrier vans or “carriers” are pick-up trucks with colourful tarp-covered backs covering passengers, who sit across two cushioned benches.
+An iconic sight on Fiji’s roads, carrier vans or “carriers” are pick-up trucks with colourful tarp-covered backs covering passengers sitting across two cushioned benches.

-Carriers are very much a local way to travel in Fiji, which can be a fun experience (and a bumpy ride) as you’re squashed up with others going down a rural gravel road.
+Carriers are very much a local way to travel in Fiji, which can be a fun experience (and a bumpy ride) as you’re squashed up with others going down rural gravel and dirt roads.

-A bit of local know-how is needed to know when and where to catch a carrier but they typically stop at bus stops.
-An obvious place to catch a carrier is from a market, as carriers commonly transport vendors to and from rural areas.
+A bit of local know-how is needed to know when and where to catch a carrier, but they can typically be found adjacent to major bus stations.
+Another obvious place to catch a carrier is from a market, as carriers commonly transport vendors to and from rural areas.

 The price of riding a carrier van in Fiji is similar to taking a city bus, anywhere between FJ$2-$9.